Magicbooks-io/.github/README.md

     </ul>
     <p>Developers have the flexibility to:</p>
     <ul>
     <li>Collect independent payments for their ads.</li>

-        <li>Write their own rules and guidelines governing earnings for contributors to the display and engagement with their ads.</li>
+   <li>Write their own rules and guidelines governing earnings for contributors to the display and engagement with first-party ads.</li>

+   <li>Production members can configure their app to provide an advertising client-portal, sell ads, buy and sell ad slots, and much more.</li>
     </ul>

   <h2>Get Involved in Personalization and Segmentation</h2>